tkukis/link-sync/README.md

 Syncs your test package in parent directory or relative to it into your current project without creating symlinks and node_module conflicts like npm link.

-`npx link-sync -p test-package-in-parent-dir-or-relative-parent-dir -w`
+`npx link-sync@latest -p test-package-in-parent-dir-or-relative-parent-dir -w`

 ## Comandline params